Germany clicks at Euro 2020 with 4-2 win over Portugal - WHIZ News

 Cristiano Ronaldo put Portugal in the lead in the 15th minute against the run of play.
 It was his first goal against Germany and his third at Euro 2020.
 It also extended his all-time tournament record to 12 goals.

-But defenders Rúben Dias and Raphaël Guerreiro put Germany ahead before halftime by scoring into their own net.

-Kai Havertz and Robin Gosens then scored two more for Germany early in the second half — becoming the first players within the squad to score at a European Championship.
+Kai Havertz and Robin Gosens then got two more for Germany early in the second half — becoming the first players within the squad to score at a European Championship.

 Diogo Jota got one back for Portugal in the 67th after Ronaldo acrobatically saved a free kick from going out.

-Note: This story has been corrected to show that Gosens set up Havertz for a goal, not Müller.